Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 # April 25th - Leaderboard Fixes
 ## Fixed
-* Fixed rendering issues on `/eco leaderboard` so it now properly matchs `/leaderboard`'s style
+* Fixed rendering issues on `/eco leaderboard` so it now properly matches `/leaderboard`'s style
 *  Fixed an issue where both leaderboards could display blank gaps if the bot was unable to load data for some users (i.e. they share no server with the bot anymore)

 ## Changed